zelch/terraform-provider-bitbucket/docs/data-sources/user.md

 # bitbucket\_user

-Provdes a way to fetch data on a user.
+Provides a way to fetch data on a user.

 ## Example Usage